husarion/rosbot_ros/README.md

 ```bash
 docker run --privileged --rm husarion/rosbot:melodic ./flash_firmware.sh mecanum
 ```
-## Control ROSbot from RViz running on your laptop - Simultaneous Localization And Mapping
+## 2. SLAM - Control ROSbot from RViz Running on Laptop
 ### In LAN:
 Connect your ROSbot and laptop to the same Wi-Fi network, navigate to `demo/` folder and execute: